Taking Your Child Home from the Hospital

-- Demand to nurse more often or want to go back to nursing even though they have been weaned
+- Demand to nurse more often or want to go back to nursing after they have been weaned

-- Have difficulty being away from parents, even for short periods of time, and may display more clinging behavior
+- Have difficulty being away from parents, even for short periods of time, and display more clingy behavior

-- Have changes in sleep patterns or have nightmares
+- Exhibit changes in sleep patterns or have nightmares

 - Show more aggressive behavior or a marked decrease in activity